-Since its formation, TSR has earned seventeen driver championships (sixteen owner championships), the most recent of which was East's USAC Silver Crown car championship and Schatz's World of Outlaw championship, both of which were claimed in the fall of 2012.
+Since its formation, TSR has earned twenty-one driver championships (eighteen owner championships), the most recent of which was Schatz's 2014 World of Outlaws title.

 Danny Lasoski earned TSR’s first championship in its inaugural season competing in the WoO, taking the 2001 championship.
 J.J.
 Yeley, Stewart’s former NASCAR teammate at Joe Gibbs Racing, earned a USAC Sprint car championship for TSR in 2003.
-And in a co-owner role with Bob East, TSR won four straight USAC Silver Crown championships from 2002 to 2005 with a handful of drivers that included Yeley, Kasey Kahne and Dave Steele.
+And in a co-owner role with Bob East, TSR won four straight USAC Silver Crown championships from 2002 to 2005 with drivers: Yeley and Dave Steele.
 In 2006, TSR earned the USAC Sprint car title with driver Josh Wise.
-Additionally, TSR has seven Knoxville Nationals championships in the WoO, as Lasoski captured wins in the famed winged sprint car event in 2001, 2003 and 2004, while Schatz earned a Knoxville Nationals victory for TSR in 2008, 2009, 2011 and 2012.
+Additionally, TSR has eight Knoxville Nationals championships in the WoO, as Lasoski captured wins in the famed winged sprint car event in 2001, 2003 and 2004, while Schatz earned a Knoxville Nationals victory for TSR in 2008, 2009, 2011, 2012 and 2013.

 Secondary to winning, the mission of TSR has been to select and groom future driving talent.
 Less than a decade into TSR’s existence, that mission has already been realized.